IslandViewPTA/islandview-pta-site/site/content/event/pizza-with-dad.md

 ---

-Island View Watch DOGS invites you to

-<span style="font-size: 1rem;">Pizza With Dad!</span>
+Island View Watch DOGS invites you to <span style="font-size: 1rem;">Pizza With Dad!</span>

-We need Dads, Uncles, Grandfathers, Role Models, or Moms on “double

-duty” for our Watch DOGS staff.
+We need Dads, Uncles, Grandfathers, Role Models, or Moms on “double <span style="font-size: 1rem;">duty” for our Watch DOGS staff.</span>

 Join us in the Island View Gym this Tuesday, Oct.
-17 at 5:30

-to learn more while enjoying free pizza.
-Students welcome.
+17 at 5:30 <span style="font-size: 1rem;">to learn more while enjoying free pizza. &nbsp;Students welcome.</span>